bentwheel/lgbtq-retirement-meps-analysis/README.md

 the US Census
 Bureau](https://aspe.hhs.gov/topics/poverty-economic-mobility/poverty-guidelines/frequently-asked-questions-related-poverty-guidelines-poverty)
-each year, which are determined at the household level based on family size, number of children, and in some cases, the presence of elderly individuals.
+each year, which are determined at the household level based on family size, number of children, and in some cases, the presence of older individuals.
 Therefore, an individual’s total family income as a percentage of FPL is calculated with a value for FPL which can vary across individuals based on these factors.